-Are you thinking about possibly adopting a Bullmastiff?
-If so, chances are, you’re about to adopt a great pet that will not only be great guard dog but will also be a loyal and friendly companion for life.
+Are you considering adopting a Bullmastiff?
+If so, chances are, you’re about to adopt a great pet that will be an excellent guard dog and a loyal and friendly companion for life.

-There are a few things you’ll want to know about the Bullmastiff breed before you make your decision, so that six months from now you’re not disappointed that you didn’t choose a different type of dog that may or may not meet your lifestyle need better.
+You’ll want to know a few things about the Bullmastiff breed before you decide so that six months from now, you’re not disappointed that you didn’t choose a different type of dog that may or may not meet your lifestyle need better.
+You see, here at IndulgeYourPet, we firmly believe that all dog breeds are great; they’re just not great for everyone!

 So, are you the right owner for a Bullmastiff?

-Without further ado, let’s first take a look at the origins of the Bullmastiff breed so that we can get a better understanding of its original purpose and how that purpose will guide its behaviour today.
+So, without further ado, let’s first look at the origins of the Bullmastiff breed to understand better its original purpose and how that will guide its behavior today.

 Origin of the Bullmastiff dog breed

-Bullmastiffs were originally bred by rich land owners in England at the end of the 19th century as a way to keep “poachers” off their land.
-At the time, these “poachers” were hunting on these large estates to avoid starvation, so for obvious reasons they became a danger to the land owners and gamekeeper’s safety .
+Bullmastiffs were initially bred by wealthy landowners in England at the end of the 19th century to keep “poachers” off their land.
+At the time, these “poachers” were hunting on these large estates to avoid starvation, so for obvious reasons, they became a danger to the land owners’ and gamekeepers’ safety.

 In light of this danger…

-The landowners chose to take the Mastiff breed that was very strong (but too slow) and combine it with an English Bulldog, which was fast (but not all that big), to create a perfect “guard dog” for their estates.
+The landowners chose to take the Mastiff breed, which was very strong (but too slow), and combine it with an English Bulldog, which was fast (but not all that big), to create a perfect “guard dog” for their estates.

 Nowadays…

 The average Bull Mastiff enjoys a dog’s life, and breeders breed Bull Mastiff puppies for house pets as opposed to becoming working dogs.
-That said, these lovable giants still retain the same qualities that made them so valuable in the past, which is mainly their incredible loyalty and bravery.
+These lovable giants retain the same qualities that made them valuable in the past, mainly their incredible loyalty and bravery.

 Bullmastiff Size

-Bull Mastiff’s are large dogs that are very muscular and broad.
-The average Mastiff weighs between a hundred and a hundred and thirty pounds, and is a powerhouse of energy once they get started!
+Bullmastiffs are large dogs that are very muscular and broad.
+The average Mastiff weighs between a hundred and thirty pounds and is an energy powerhouse once they start!

 In general…

-You’ll find that Bullmastiff will come in either one of three colors: red, fawn or brindle with a black mask surrounding their face.
+You’ll find that Bullmastiffs will come in either one of three colors: red, fawn, or brindle, with a black mask surrounding their face.
 They’ll also have a very smooth and short coat making caring for a Bullmastiff pretty easy if you don’t count how much food they’ll eat!

 Bullmastiff Temperament

-Bullmastiff’s are HUGE bundles of love – and we really want to stress the HUGE part!
+Bullmastiffs are vast bundles of love, and we want to emphasize the “HUGE” part!

-And while they can be kept in an apartment successfully, be warned that their size will have you tripping over them day and night!
+While they can be kept in an apartment successfully, be prepared to navigate around their significant size day and night.

 Bullmastiff Training and Obedience

-As we’ve already stated a few times, training a Bullmastiff can “at times” become quite challenging.
-This is why consistent training is particularly important with this breed.
+As we’ve stated a few times, training a Bullmastiff can “at times” become pretty challenging.
+This is why consistent training is essential with this breed.

-After all, its one thing to have a Toy Poodle jumping up and down on guests, its quite another thing to have a 120 lb full grown Bullmastiff jumping up and down on you….
-Even if it’s just to say “Hello”!
+After all, it’s one thing to have a Toy Poodle jumping up and down on guests; it’s quite another thing to have a 120 lb full-grown Bullmastiff jumping up and down on you….
+Even if it’s to say “Hello”!

 Word of Caution

-Although these are loyal and protective animals please take their size into account, particularly if you have small children.
+Although these are loyal and protective animals, please consider their size, particularly if you have small children.

-There are a number of health concerns you should also consider when choosing your Mastiff pup.
+There are several health concerns you should also consider when choosing your Mastiff pup.

 Common Bullmastiff health risks include: